Guessing random additive noise decoding with symbol reliability information (SRGRAND): Mathematical Analysis

-As in \cite{Duffy19}, for the analysis of \tb{SRGRAND} and \tb{SRGRANDAB} we exploit the fact that the algorithm is a race between sequential queries either identifying the noise in the channel, which results in a correct decoding, or accidentally encountering a non-transmitted element of the code-book, which results in an error.
-The difference here is that the decoder is faster and more precise because it only asks questions of the sub-string that has been potentially impacted by noise.
-While the mathematical analysis is more involved, the results obtained are, possibly surprisingly, as clean as in the hard detection setting.
+As in \cite{Duffy19}, for the analysis of SRGRAND and SRGRANDAB we exploit the fact that the algorithm is a race between sequential queries either identifying the noise in the channel, which results in a correct decoding, or encountering a non-transmitted element of the codebook, which results in an error.
+The difference with SRGRAND is that the decoder is faster and more precise than GRAND because it only asks questions of the sub-string that has been potentially impacted by noise.
+While the analysis is more involved, the results obtained are, possibly surprisingly, as clean as in the hard detection setting.
+Our mathematical treatment relies on techniques from Large Deviation Theory.
+While we endeavour to provide guiding heuristics, to follow the arguments in detail requires familiarity with that theory \cite{Dembo98,varadhan2008,weiss2019large}.

 To analyze the algorithm, we recall notions of guesswork \cite{Massey94,Arikan96}.
-Given the receiver is told that $n$ symbols have been potentially impacted by noise, it creates a list of noise sequences, $\GN:\A^n\mapsto\{1,\ldots,|\A|^n\}$, ordered from most likely to least likely, with ties broken arbitrarily:

-For example, if the channel were binary, $\A=\{0,1\}$, and noise was Bernoulli for some $p<0.5$, then the guesswork order is the the string of all zeros, followed by each of the strings with a single one in any order, followed by each of the strings with two ones in any order, and so forth.
-For independent and identically distributed noise on more general alphabets, it has recently been established that the family of measures that share the same guesswork order are described by a simple exponential family \cite{Beirami19}.
+Given the receiver is told that $n$ symbols have been potentially impacted by noise, it creates a list of noise sequences, $\GN:\A^n\mapsto\{1,\ldots,|\A|^n\}$, ordered from most likely to least likely, with ties broken arbitrarily: $\GN(z^{n,i})\leq \GN(z^{n,j}) \text{ iff } P(\Noise^n=z^{n,i})\geq P(\Noise^n=z^{n,j})$.
+For a sequence, $z^n\in\A^n$, its guesswork is the integer $\GN(z^n)$.
+For example, if the channel were binary, $\A=\{0,1\}$, and noise was Bernoulli for some $p<0.5$, then the guesswork order follows Hamming weight.
+For independent and identically distributed noise on more general alphabets, the family of measures that share the same guesswork order are described by an exponential family \cite{Beirami19}.

 \begin{assumption}[Noise distribution] When noise occurs, it is independent and identically distributed as $\UNoise$ where $P(\UNoise=i)=p_{N|S}(i|1)=P(N=i|S=1)$ for $i\in\A$. \end{assumption}